 After 15 months in New Zealand I have done loads of walking.
 Each time I go hiking I feel such a rush, such a sense of completion, I am addicted to the feeling of conquering mountains and seeing the World from above.
 I can only imagine what those people who climb Mount Everest, K2 or Annapurna feel like after reaching the top.

 The hikes in New Zealand are generally easy to follow but can become dangerous if you don’t act appropriately.
-That being said, make the most out of your time there, go out and make amazing memories, just remember to be safe.

 HAVE YOU DONE ANY OF THESE HIKES IN NEW ZEALAND?
 WHAT'S YOUR FAVOURITE?